-- To Change the Title of the System Meter or the Currently Selected Graph - 1.
+- ▼ To Change the Title of the System Meter or the Currently Selected Graph - 1.
 Select Title from the View menu with the left mouse button.
 A window is displayed. - 2.
 Type the new title in the text field and click Apply.
-The title of the System Meter or graph is changed.

-▼ To Change a Graph Within a System Meter

-- 1. Choose the Graph Styles option from the View menu of any System Meter. - 2.
-Select the graphs that you want to change, using the top section of the window.

-- 3. Make the desired changes to the controls on the bottom half of the window.

-- 4. Click Apply.

-- To Delete a Graph Within a System Meter Window

-- 1. Select a graph

-- 2. Select Delete from the SysMeter Edit menu.

-- To Undo a Change in a Graph

-- ♦ Select Undo from the SysMeter Edit menu.

-- ▼ To Delete a Variable from a Graph
+The title of the System Meter or graph is changed. - ▼ To Change a Graph Within a System Meter - 1.
+Choose the Graph Styles option from the View menu of any System Meter. - 2.
+Select the graphs that you want to change, using the top section of the window (see FIGURE 3-20). - 3.
+Make the desired changes to the controls on the bottom half of the window. - 4.
+Click Apply. - ▼ To Delete a Graph Within a System Meter Window - 1.
+Select a graph. - 2.
+Select Delete from the SysMeter Edit menu (see FIGURE 3-19) - To undo a change in a graph, select Undo from the SysMeter Edit menu. - ▼ To Delete a Variable from a Graph